The Trauma Informed journey

 The committee acknowledges that recognising and responding to the imprints of childhood adversity and trauma, will remain an integral part of achieving best practice and implementing trauma informed organisations and communities across Northern Ireland.
 We recognise that trauma informed practice can only happen in the context of trauma informed and responsive environments, policies, systems and organisations.
 The TIP committee meet on a quarterly basis.
 For further information please contact our implementation managers.

 The Implementation managers continue to support organisations to infuse the SAMHSA principles and domains utilising trauma informed sequential intercept / universal service delivery model (USD) approach to support organisational development and service improvement structures across the system.
-To find out more about how the Sequential Intercept and Universal Service Delivery Models allow us to understand how we could enhance the trauma informed approaches our services , download the research paper; QUB Applying a Sequential Intercept Model to the Northern Ireland Context (2019)
+To find out more about how the Sequential Intercept and Universal Service Delivery Models allow us to understand how we could enhance the trauma informed approaches our services , download the research paper; QUB Applying a Sequential Intercept Model to the Northern Ireland Context (2019) or updated research on SIM is available in the resource section.

 To read the Insight report on systems change readiness click below.